Last Updated on

 “Strength does not come from physical capacity.
 It comes from an indomitable will.”

-Most people have an intuitive sense of what it is, but many lack the scientific knowledge that can help understand what undermines it and how we can work with instead of against it.
+Many people have an intuitive sense of what this willpower is but lack the scientific knowledge to understand the forces that undermine it.

-They say knowledge is power, in this case knowledge is willpower.
+They say knowledge is power, and in this case, knowledge is willpower.